Russoboy/Russoboy/README.md

 - 👋 Hi, I’m @Russoboy
-- 👀 I’m interested in FRONT-END DEVELOPMENT
+- 👀 I’m interested in FRONT-END DEVELOPMENT & WEB 3.0
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on LinkedIn and GitHub
+- 💞️ I’m looking to collaborate on LinkedIn, Twitter or GitHub
-- 📫 How to reach me Instagram(Diggy.webdev)
+- 📫 How to reach me Twitter (@DanielRusso_k6)

 <!---
 Russoboy/Russoboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.